 Loneliness.
 Fear.
 Isolation.
 The pandemic has wreaked havoc on all of us in one way or another, but for older adults in particular, the seclusion needed to ensure safety from COVID-19 has had negative effects on physical, mental and emotional wellbeing.
-Hearts At Home In-Home Care, offering assistance for aging in place in Kansas City and the surrounding areas, shares the steps we’re able to take in order to reduce social isolation and loneliness in the elderly and retain the social connections that are so crucial to their health.
+Hearts At Home In-Home Care, offering home care assistance in Overland Park, KS, and the surrounding areas, shares the steps we’re able to take in order to reduce social isolation and loneliness in the elderly and retain the social connections that are so crucial to their health.

 - Safe socialization.
 While we have become used to the phrase “social distancing,” it’s not the socialization itself we need to distance ourselves from, of course, but only the physical proximity to others.
 Remaining socially connected throughout the pandemic may not look the same as we would like without physical touch, but there are lots of ways an in-home caregiver can help encourage seniors to still be near to people they love.
 Whether a senior favors old-fashioned letter writing and phone calls, or is open to making use of social media or technology for virtual face-to-face conversations, we are able to help older adults stay in touch with others often.

 - Making the most of time with trusted companions.
 For seniors who live alone, spending quality time with an in-home caregiver will help significantly with alleviating feelings of isolation.
 We make the time to play board games, have conversations, bake, do arts and crafts together, perhaps even take an online course together to learn a new language or another skill.